vkbnltd/energy-toolkit-western-cape/dashboard/content/cta_en.md

 ### Contact

-Please reach out to viktor@vkbn.ltd or filip.kjellgren@ai.se to learn more.
+Please reach out to viktor@vkbn.ltd or martin.svensson@ai.se to learn more.